Study of finite volume number density fluctuations in the SU(3) Polyakov loop extended Nambu-Jona-Lasinio model for the search of the QCD Critical Point: Results

-In this present paper, we have discussed the location of critical point using PNJL model calculation considering both infinite volume and finite volume (with R=2 fm) system.
-Using PNJL model we have obtained data sets for the number density of quark in a system as a function of the temperature of the system at a fixed quark chemical potential ($\mu_q$) for different beam energies (7.7 , 11.5, 14.5, 19.6, 27, 39, 62.4, 130, 200 GeV).
-The quark number density ($n_q$) as a function of Temperature (T) and $n_q /T^3$ as a function of Temperature (T) are plotted.
-Using the PNJL model parameters we have also obtained similar datasets for strange and baryons number densities which are shown in a similar manner.
+The location of critical point using PNJL model calculation considering both infinite volume and finite volume (with R=2 fm) systems have been discussed.
+Using PNJL model data sets for the number density of quarks in a system as a function of the temperature of the system at a fixed quark chemical potential ($\mu_q$) for different beam energies (7.7, 11.5, 14.5, 19.6, 27, 39, 62.4, 130, 200 GeV) have been obtained.
+The quark number density ($n_q$) as a function of temperature (T) and $n_q /T^3$ as a function of temperature (T) is plotted.
+Using PNJL model parameters similar datasets for strange and baryon numbers densities have been determined.
 The list of the value of constant $\mu$’s ($\mu_S$ is strange quark number density and $\mu_B$ is the number density of baryon) for different beam energies are shown in Table:\ref{Table:1}

-In the graphs, we have highlighted the temperature points corresponding to the beam energy values used in BES.
-To get these temperature (T) and $T/\mu_B$ from the value of beam energies ($\sqrt{s_{NN}}$), we have used the following expressions, as was used by Cleymans \cite{cleymans2006comparison}:\\